How employers can help their workers – and themselves

 Another helpful step is to review your hazcom program on a regular basis (e.g., once or twice a year) to make sure it’s up to date.

-Associate Editor Alan Ferguson discusses this article in the June 2021 episode of Safety+Health's “On the Safe Side” podcast.
+Associate Editor Alan Ferguson discusses this article in the June 2021 episode of Safety+Health's “On the Safe Side” podcast, and Chandra Gioiello, a source for this piece, gave a longer interview on hazcom on the July 2022 episode.

 Third-party audits every couple of years or so, Gainey says, are a good way to see if gaps exist in an organization’s hazcom training or its overall program.
 She pointed out that voluntary International Organization for Standardization standards recommend conducting audits and reviewing all safety-related documents.